jngadiub/ML_course_Pavia_23/README.md

-# ML_course_Pavia_23
-Machine learning course at University of Padova
+# Machine learning course at University of Pavia